ngocthachnguyen98/SDO-Assignment-2/README.md

 ### Circle CI Deployment

+#### Notes:

-***Note:*** *While working on this part, my account was not able to push any job to CircleCI.
+*While working on this part, my account was not able to push any job to CircleCI.
 Therefore, I had created a different repository to work with.
-I have provided Screenshots folder for this issue*
+I have provided `screenshots` folder for this issue*

 ---